A growth mindset unlocks success, happiness, and fulfillment.

 Dweck isn’t the only one who wrote a book on Mindset.
 Angela Duckworth examined the topic in her bestselling Grit.

-People who truly believe hard work and effort paid off put in that work and achieved success, even when faced with setbacks.
+People who truly believe hard work and effort pay off put in that work and achieve success, even when faced with setbacks.

 Growth Mindset Examples

-Examples of growth mindsets and fixed mindsets abound in our daily life.
+Examples of growth mindsets and fixed mindsets abound in our daily lives.

 Consider these fictional examples: